-4.1 Schema Evolution Simulator
+4.2 Schema evolution simulator

-Figure 1 lists the schema evolution primitives implemented in our simulator.
-Each primitive takes zero or one relation as input and produces zero or more new relations and constraints.
-The produced constraints link the output relations to the input relations or represent key or inclusion constraints on the output relations.
+Table 2 lists the schema evolution primitives implemented in our simulator.
+Each primitive takes zero or one relation as input, and produces zero or more new relations and constraints.
+The produced constraints link the output relations to the input relations, or represent key or inclusion constraints on the output relations.
 In the figure, we use the named perspective on the relational algebra to simplify the exposition.
 Attribute lists are shown in bold (e.g., A), keys are underlined, and lower case symbols denote constants.
-The shown list of primitives covers a large fraction of those used in the schema evolution and data integration literature.
+The shown list of primitives covers a large fraction of those used in schema evolution and data integration literature but we do not claim completeness.